tedipo54/terraform/website/docs/configuration-0-11/terraform-enterprise.html.md

 # Terraform Push Configuration

--> **Note:** This page is about the older version of the Terraform configuration language, used in Terraform 0.11 and earlier, and documents a feature that was removed in Terraform 0.12.
+-> **Note:** This page is about Terraform 0.11 and earlier, and documents a feature that was removed in Terraform 0.12.

 ~> **Important:** The `terraform push` command is deprecated, and only works with [the legacy version of Terraform Enterprise](/docs/enterprise-legacy/index.html).
 In the current version of Terraform Enterprise, you can upload configurations using the API.
 See [the docs about API-driven runs](/docs/enterprise/run/api.html) for more details.